wearelighthouse/devDependencies/README.md

 └── svg/
 ```

 For the most part the structure of the `dist` folder will mimic the assets folder except everything is compiled!
-The `dist` folder is also where you will reference all of your assets from **not** the `assets` folder.

 **N.B.** The `dist` folder should always be listed in your projects `.gitignore`.

 ## 2. `npm`

-[`npm`](https://www.npmjs.com/) is the package manager for JavaScript and pretty much any fronent `devDependecies` we need.
-We us it to install and manage all of our projects fronent `devDependecies`.
+[`npm`](https://www.npmjs.com/) is the package manager for JavaScript and pretty much any frontend `devDependecies` we need.
+We use it to install and manage all of our projects' frontend `devDependecies`.

 You can easily install `npm` using [Homebrew](http://brew.sh/), which you should all get, with the following command: